*All Orders 4/19-4/27 Will Ship 4/28*

 As someone who has lost a close family member to Alzheimer’s, this one hits home the most.

-The chemical properties have been studied to help to block and remove plaque in the brain that causes Alzheimer’s.
+The chemical properties have been studied to help block and remove plaque in the brain that causes Alzheimer’s.

 Conclusion: Why Is Olive Oil Good for You?